paulfitzpatrick85/CI-Portfolio-Project-4/README.md

 ![nar bar mobile](https://user-images.githubusercontent.com/55660566/185744303-dfc02fbd-98a8-4414-bab4-093bb934d307.png)

-If the user chooses to register an account they are required to provide a user name, an email which will be used to match them to the profiles they have created if they try to edit a previously added band profile.
-And lastly a password.
+If the user chooses to register an account they are required to provide a user name, an email which will be used to match them to the profiles they have created if they try to edit a previously added band profile, and lastly a password.
 If the user already has an account, the option to login is built into the form to save the user returning to the home page to select login from the menu, and vice versa, that if a use trys to login without an account the option to navigate to the register page is also in the login form.

 ![signup](https://user-images.githubusercontent.com/55660566/185745664-7b43f1bd-deab-4f6e-a6ea-90911c6ef0c0.png)
 ![log in](https://user-images.githubusercontent.com/55660566/185745743-6d5fb1e1-ea0f-419a-a2b4-47fa94951d55.png)